waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### A. Agent & Tool Usage Notes
 - **`pc_navigator_agent`:** Generates a sequence of button presses to navigate the Pokémon PC menu to withdraw or deposit a specific Pokémon.
 Reliable for PC operations.
 - **`battle_strategist_agent`:** Provides battle advice. **STATUS: REFINED.** The agent now correctly validates against fainted, sleeping, and active Pokémon to avoid invalid switch recommendations.
-- **`systematic_searcher` & `pathfinder`:** **STATUS: CRITICAL FAILURE.** My tools have repeatedly failed, leading to wasted turns and incorrect assumptions.
+- **`systematic_searcher` & `pathfinder`:** **STATUS: CRITICAL FAILURE (REPEATED).** My tools have repeatedly failed, leading to wasted turns and incorrect assumptions.
 My inability to create reliable tools is my primary roadblock. **ACTION:** All gameplay is on hold.
 I will redefine both tools with robust, commented code.
 I will not proceed until they are fixed.
+I will address `pathfinder` first, then `systematic_searcher` in subsequent turns.

 ## III.
 Game Mechanics & Battle Intel
 ### A. Tile Mechanics & Traversal Rules (v13)